-You can delete vertices by using the Delete Vertex icon on the toolbar.

-Note, it doesn't make sense to delete the vertex of a Point feature!
+With the Delete Vertex icon on the toolbar you can delete vertices.
+Please note, it doesn't make sense to delete the vertex of a Point feature!
 Delete the whole feature instead.

 Similarly, a one-vertex line or a two-vertex polygon is also fairly useless and will lead to unpredictable results elsewhere in QGIS, so don't do that.